chambies2015/OmniTrackr/README.md

 OmniTrackr includes a complete social system for connecting with other users:

 ### Friends List
-- **Friends Sidebar:** Always-visible sidebar showing your friends list
+- **Friends Sidebar:** Toggleable sidebar showing your friends list (can be hidden/shown)
 - **Add Friends:** Send friend requests to other users by username
 - **Friend Management:** View friends, unfriend users, and manage your connections
+- **Friend Profiles:** Click on any friend's name to view their profile
+  - View friends' movie collections with search/filter functionality
-- **Future Expansion:** Foundation for viewing friends' collections and sharing recommendations
+  - View friends' TV show collections with search/filter functionality
+  - View friends' statistics dashboard (if privacy allows)
+  - Privacy-aware: Only shows data that friends have made visible
+  - Accordion-style modal with collapsible sections for easy navigation

 ### Friend Requests
 - **Send Requests:** Send friend requests to any user by entering their username